wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * The Sarbanes-Oxley (SOX) Act provides guidelines on accurately reporting corporate financial data to shareholders and retention of record storage. (to prevent another Enron)

    * The Payment Card Industry Data Security Standard (PCI DSS) affects any organizations that handle cardholder information for a major credit card company (VISA, MasterCard, Amex, etc.).
 Each year each merchant submits a SAQ (Self-Assessment Questionaire) to its transaction bank.
-A QSA (Qualified Security Accesor) certified by the PCI Security Standards Council issues a ROC (Report on Compliance) form.
+A QSA (Qualified Security Assessor) certified by the PCI Security Standards Council issues a ROC (Report on Compliance) form.
 PCI DSS compliance:
       1. Build and maintain a secure network and systems
       2. Protect cardholder data
       3. Maintain a vulnerability management program